cblase/Connor_Blaser_Projects/README.md

 5. The black debug line is the main A* path initially generated.
 The Blue line is the Bezier Smoothed path the player follows.

 ## Final Notes
 This project is at about 90-95% where I want it.
 The path smoothing handles almost all path scenarios, however certain complex paths with multiple back to back turns sometimes showcases this path smoothing function's limitations.
-Researching more dynamic ways to handle these specific scenarios.
+I'm researching more dynamic ways to handle these specific scenarios.
 I have some other optimizations I'd like to make in the future as well which I'm happy to share while reviewing the project.